ndreynolds/ratatouille/README.md

 $ mix run examples/counter.exs
 ```

-You should see the counter we defined, be able to make changes to it with '+'
+You should see the counter we defined, be able to make changes to it with `+`
-and '-', and be able to quit using 'q'.
+and `-`, and be able to quit using `q`.

 ## Views